Technology Available at the Library

 With this method, you can print both the email AND the attachment as separate print jobs.
 You will not be charged for the email if you decide not to print it.

 Download the free PrinterOn app for iPhone, iPad, Android, and use the app to print to a branch library.
 Open the PrinterOn application and search for the Arlington Public Library.
 You can enter your zip code, or allow the app to use your location.
-Add your Printers Print documents, photos, or web pages directly from the application.
+Select document, photos or web from the PrinterOn home screen.
+Select the item you wish to print and then select the green print button on the bottom right.

 Each library location now provides an all-in-one machine.
 The Downtown Library offers three, one on each floor.